North Dakota state senator Doug Larsen, his wife and 2 children killed in Utah plane crash

 Sheriff's deputies, Moab County Fire Department personnel and paramedics responded to the crash after a medical aircraft spotted the downed plane, the sheriff's office said.

-It's not clear who was piloting the plane at the time of the crash.
-Online FAA information stated, "Aircraft crashed under unknown circumstances after takeoff, Moab, UT."
+Online FAA information earlier stated, "Aircraft crashed under unknown circumstances after takeoff, Moab, UT."

 In a December 2020 Facebook post, Larsen noted his wife had flown "her first flight as a pilot."
 The post included a picture of a small, orange plane.